-Months ago, I came across a stock with some unbelievable numbers.
-Sales were up fivefold since 2003.
-Income had quintupled since 2004.
-Return on equity was a nice 16%, and net margins were close to 20%.
-And it was a player in the growing personal wireless device market.
+Earlier this year, I came across a stock with some unbelievable numbers.
+Revenue was up nearly 37% per year for the past three years.
+Income had grown 62% over the same time.
+Return on equity was a robust 24%, and net margins were close to 11%.
+And it was a hot retail name to boot.
 Its name?
-Research In Motion (Nasdaq: RIMM ) .
+Urban Outfitters

-Based on what I knew -- which wasn't much -- I gave it a lot of consideration, but did I pull the trigger?
-First let me say that even thinking about making an investment without weeks of research is alien to me.
+Based on what I knew -- which wasn't much -- I gave Urban Outfitters a lot of consideration, but did I pull the trigger?
+First, let me say that even thinking about making an investment without weeks of research is alien to me.
 I come from a value-focused hedge fund.
 We had all day to analyze stocks, and we used it, often burning the midnight oil.
 Hedge funds have a reputation as the gunslingers of the market, but I assure you mine was anything but.
 We held just a handful of stocks, and we knew them cold.
-But staying abreast of them -- and finding new ones -- took a lot of time.
+But keeping track of them -- and finding new ones -- took a lot of time.
 That kind of thoroughness is what The Motley Fool is all about.
-When it comes to burning the midnight oil, David and Tom Gardner -- Motley Fool co-founders and lead analysts of the Motley Fool Stock Advisor newsletter -- could give the hedge-fund crowd a run for their collective money.
+When it comes to burning the midnight oil, David and Tom Gardner -- Motley Fool co-founders and lead analysts of the Motley Fool Stock Advisor newsletter -- could give the hedge fund crowd a run for their collective money.

-No, I didn't buy Research In Motion.
-And I'm glad I didn't, considering the company has dropped nearly 20% since September because of increasing competition and some threats to its BlackBerry patent that a cursory browse on Yahoo!
+No, I didn't buy Urban Outfitters.
+And I'm glad I didn't, considering the company spent most of 2006 in the doldrums as the result of some downbeat sales and economic data that a cursory browse on Yahoo!
 Finance wouldn't have revealed beforehand.
-But I'm not really here to criticize RIM; it could still make for a fine long-term investment -- although I'd keep an eye on the competition going forward, particularly with Microsoft (Nasdaq: MSFT ) and Nokia (NYSE: NOK ) recently announcing plans to partner up.
+But I'm not really here to criticize Urban Outfitters; it's already rebounding and may still make for a fine long-term investment.

 Having the time to do some diligent digging is crucial in avoiding potential blowups.